-The Issuer ......
-TCS Group Holding PLC.
-Tasos Invest & Finance Inc., Tadek Holding & Finance S.A., ELQ The Selling Shareholders .....
-Investors II Ltd, Vostok Komi (Cyprus) Limited, Rousse Nominees Limited, Lorimer Ventures Limited and Altruco Trustees Limited (as trustee in relation to the ESOP and the Equity LTIP), of [●] Class A Shares.
-The Offering .....
-The Offering consists of an offering of up to [•] Class A Shares in the Issuer (excluding the Over-allotment Option), in the form of GDRs with one GDR representing an interest in one Class A Share, by the Issuer and the Selling Shareholders.
+The Issuer TCS Group Holding PLC.
+Tasos Invest & Finance Inc., Tadek Holding & Finance S.A., ELQ The Selling Shareholders Investors II Ltd, Vostok Komi (Cyprus) Limited, Rousse Nominees Limited, Lorimer Ventures Limited and Altruco Trustees Limited (as trustee in relation to the ESOP and the Equity LTIP).
+The Offering consists of an offering of up to 62,111,802 Class A The Offering Shares in the Issuer (excluding the Over-allotment Option), in the form of GDRs with one GDR representing an interest in one Class A Share, by the Issuer and the Selling Shareholders.
 The Offering comprises an international offering of GDRs outside of the Russian Federation.
-The GDRs are being offered in the United States to QIBs in reliance on Rule 144A, or another exemption from the registration requirements of the Securities Act, and outside the United States and the Russian Federation in offshore transactions in reliance on Regulation S. Joint Global Coordinators or JGCs . . . . .
-Goldman Sachs International, Morgan Stanley & Co.
+The GDRs are being offered in the United States to QIBs in reliance on Rule 144A, or another exemption from the registration requirements of the Securities Act, and outside the United States and the Russian Federation in offshore transactions in reliance on Regulation S. Joint Global Coordinators or JGCs Goldman Sachs International, Morgan Stanley & Co.
 International plc and SIB (Cyprus) Limited.
-Joint Bookrunners or JBRs ......
-J.P.
+Joint Bookrunners or JBRs J.P.
 Morgan Securities plc and Rennaisance Capital.
-Selling Agent . . . . . .
-Pareto Securities AB.
-Offer Price . . . . . . . . . . . . .
-US\$[●] per GDR.
-Immediately prior to the Offering, the Issuer's issued share capital consisted of [•] Class A Shares (including shares to be issued to the Equity LTIP on or prior to the date of this Prospectus) and [•] Class B Shares, which are fully paid and issued.
-Following the Offering, the Issuer's issued share capital will consist of [●] Class A Shares and [●] Class B Shares, which are fully paid and issued.
+Selling Agent Pareto Securities AB.
+Offer Price US\$17.50 per GDR.
+Share Capital Immediately prior to the Offering, the Issuer's issued share capital consisted of 79,044,396 Class A Shares (including shares to be issued to the Equity LTIP on or prior to the date of this Prospectus) and 92,144,679 Class B Shares, which are fully paid and issued.
+Following the Offering, the Issuer's issued share capital will consist of 89,044,396 Class A Shares and 92,144,679 Class B Shares, which are fully paid and issued.
 The nominal value of each Class A Share and each Class B Share is US\$0.04 per share.
 HSBC Bank plc acting by way of its Athens branch, HSBC Bank plc (Greece) via its department, HSBC Securities Services, Greece.
-Depositary .....
-JPMorgan Chase Bank, N.A.
-GDRs .....
-One GDR will represent one Class A Share on deposit with the Custodian, as custodian for the Depositary.
+Depositary JPMorgan Chase Bank, N.A.
+GDRs One GDR will represent one Class A Share on deposit with the Custodian, as custodian for the Depositary.
 The GDRs will be issued by the Depositary pursuant to the Deposit Agreement.
 The Rule 144A GDRs will be evidenced initially by the Master Rule 144A GDR and the Regulation S GDRs will be evidenced initially by the Master Regulation S GDR and each such Master GDR will be issued pursuant to the Deposit Agreement.
 See "Clearing and Settlement".
 Pursuant to the Deposit Agreement, the Class A Shares represented by the GDRs will be held by the Depositary or by the Custodian for the account and to the order of the Depositary (on behalf of the holders and beneficial owners of the GDRs) in one or more separate accounts maintained by the Custodian.

 From time to time the Depositary may deduct per-GDR fees and other fees, charges and expenses as well as taxes and governmental charges from dividend distributions and may otherwise assess other per-GDR fees and other fees, charges and expenses to the GDR holders.
-See "Terms and Conditions of the Global Depositary Receipts-
+See "Terms and Conditions of the Global Depositary Receipts-Depositary's Fees, Costs and Expenses".